WHAT IS SOOT?

 WHY IS SOOT AND SMOKE DANGEROUS?

-They burn and destroy all the materials they come in contact with, but what you may not know is that further damage continues to occur through soot residue and smoke even after a fire is extinguished.
+Fires burn and destroy all the materials they immediately come in contact with, but what you may not know is that further damage continues to occur through soot residue and smoke even after a fire is extinguished.

-Fires are hazardous long after the flames are put out.
+Fires are hazardous in many ways long after the flames are put out.

 WHAT SUPPLIES DO I NEED